-Angelina Jolie Makes Surprise Appearance at Comic-Con 2019
+Angelina Jolie Makes Surprise Appearance at Comic-Con 2019 to Announce Marvel Project

 After much chatter and rumors swirling around, the 44-year-old actress and director is joining the Marvel universe.
 With the excitement over Avengers: Endgame and Spider-Man: Far From Home, Disney is planning its next phase of the Marvel cinematic franchise: The Eternals.

-And while many had a feeling the legendary star would become part the Marvel universe, she confirmed the news on Saturday evening at the San Diego convention.
+And while many had a feeling the legendary star would become part of the Marvel universe, she confirmed the news on Saturday evening at the San Diego convention.
 She announced her upcoming role for the project, where she will be playing Thena.
 Previously, many reported she would suit up to play Sersi.

-However,
+"I'm so excited to be here," she told the large crowd at the famous Hall H panel at Comic-Con.
+"I'm gonna work 10 times harder because, I think what it means to be apart of the MCU and what it means to be to part of this family, we know what the task is ahead.
+We know what you deserve... we are all gonna be working very, very hard."

 The film will focus on the beloved comic book characters, who are, according to the IMDb page, "a race of immortal beings who lived on Earth and shaped its history and civilizations."